FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 As always, if you want to skip ahead, grab the code from the [GitHub repository](https://github.com/fusionauth/fusionauth-example-react-native).

-First, we need modify the `App.js` file.
+First, we need to modify the `App.js` file.
 Add necessary imports as shown in the code snippet below:

 ```javascript
 //...